koladefaj/Telco-churn-prediction/final_report.md

 ## 1. Executive Summary

 This report outlines the development and optimization of a machine learning model used to predict customer churn for a telecom company.
-Because customer loss results in significant revenue impact, the business objective was to **maximize Recall**—identifying as many potential churners as possible—while maintaining strong Precision to minimize unnecessary retention costs.
+Because customer loss results in significant revenue impact, the business objective was to **maximize Recall** identifying as many potential churners as possible while maintaining strong Precision to minimize unnecessary retention costs.

 The final tuned **XGBoost Classifier** delivered outstanding business value: